madeleineudell/LowRankModels.jl/README.md

 * starting matrices X₀ and Y₀

-`obs` is a list of tuples of the indices of the observed entries in the matrix, and may be omitted if all the entries in the matrix have been observed. `X₀` and `Y₀` are initialization matrices that represent a starting guess for the optimization.
+`obs` is a list of tuples of the indices of the observed entries in the matrix, and may be omitted if all the entries in the matrix have been observed.
+If `A` is a sparse matrix, implicit zeros are interpreted as missing entries by default; see the discussion of [sparse matrices](https://github.com/madeleineudell/LowRankModels.jl#fitting-sparse-matrices) below for more details.
+`X₀` and `Y₀` are initialization matrices that represent a starting guess for the optimization.

 Losses and regularizers must be of type `Loss` and `Regularizer`, respectively,